 Enable Credit Monitoring

-Once you have logged in to your LastPass account, an existing or new Form Fill Profile can be used to enable free credit monitoring alerts by following the directions below:
+Once you have logged in to your LastPass account, select an existing or new to enable free credit monitoring alerts by following the directions below:

-If you have an existing Form Fill Profile, open the profile in your LastPass Icon, under the Form Fill menu by clicking on the edit icon .
-A profile can also be opened from the Vault by clicking on the Form Fill tab along the top > the wrench icon and selecting ‘Edit” for the profile.
+If you have an existing Form Fill Profile, click on the the Form Fill option on the left menu in your vault, hover the mouse pointer over a form fill profile on the right side and click Edit option or the wrench icon.
+A profile can also be opened from the Vault by clicking on the LastPass extension icon when logged in to see a drop-down menu > selecting Form Fills > clicking on the wrench icon.
 In the Edit dialog, select “Enable free credit monitoring” for that profile.
 Ensure that all fields for your personal and address information are filled in, including your name, address, social security number, phone number, and birth date.
 Select ‘OK’ to save the changes to the profile and agree to the changes being made.
 Now that free credit monitoring is enabled, you will receive a pop-up notification on your desktop and an email alerting you to any changes that may affect your credit report.

 If you do not have a Form Fill Profile, go to your LastPass Icon in your browser, select Fill Form and choose to ‘Add a Profile’.
 A profile can also be created from the Vault by clicking on the Form Fill tab and selecting “Add Profile”.
 Enter all personal data needed, including your name, address, social security number, phone number and birth date.
 Once complete, check the “Enable free credit monitoring” and save the profile, agreeing to changes made.
 Now that free credit monitoring is enabled, you will receive a pop-up notification on your desktop and an email alerting you to any changes that may affect your credit report.

-Once enabled, a Credit Monitoring tab will appear at the top of your vault.
-On this tab, you will see notifications of any suspicious credit activity, as well as a link to upgrade your service to premium.
+Click on the link to see your credit monitoring page.
+On this page, you will see notifications of any suspicious credit activity, as well as a link to upgrade your service to premium.

 What is LastPass Premium Credit Monitoring?